-They can also help you get your foot in the door with the right decision-makers when it comes time to scheduling a meeting or a demonstration (or both).
+They can also help you get your foot in the door with the right decision-makers when it comes time to schedule a meeting or a demonstration (or both).

 Of course, collecting information on the right contacts (including details on job roles and email opt-ins) is an essential part of the ABM process.
 But, with GDPR in full effect in the EU, you need to be very careful about how this data is collected and stored.

 3. Create great content

 Client testimonials, case studies, and success stories of companies within the same industries as your ABM list are essential marketing tools.
 Every potential buyer is going to ask themselves, “What’s in it for me?
 How can this solution help me?”
 Your content needs to address that and telling the story of how you have helped similar customers is the easiest way to get your key marketing messages across.
 Make sure to mix up your content delivery method — you shouldn’t create all text all the time.
 Explainer videos that are short and to the point can be a great way to get your value proposition across to prospects that have not yet been exposed to your offer.

 4. Social sell